 Protectionism has become the “crack cocaine” of modern politics and anti-globalization forces have been emboldened by the global downturn, according to Mike Moore, the former prime minister of New Zealand.

-Moore, who was director-general of the World Trade Organization from 1999 to 2002, said he believes that “more blood needed to be spilled”—in terms of countries facing up to the economic pain of allowing new competitors to enter their economies—before the Doha Development Round that collapsed in July 2006 could be restarted.
+Moore, who was the director-general of the World Trade Organization from September 1999 to September 2002, said he believes that “more blood needed to be spilled” — in terms of countries facing up to the economic pain of allowing new competitors to enter their economies — before the Doha Development Round that collapsed in July 2006 could be restarted.

 Chris Gibson-Smith, chairman of the London Stock Exchange, agreed, pointing out that China and India are still growing their economies at 8% per annum.
 “That is a ‘decoupling’,” he said.